adamfortuna/evaleverything.com/source/_posts/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 Aaron Patterson wrote a great post about [Live Streaming in Rails][], over a year ago, but the interface is mostly the same today.
 That post is still a good starting point for `ActionController::Live`.

-I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws][] course where the last level is all about streaming, with a mention towards the end about using it in ccooperation with Redis.
+I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws][] course where the last level is all about streaming, with a mention towards the end about using it in cooperation with Redis.
 The example we show in that

 {% pullside left code %}
 If you connected to this endpoint in a browser, it'd load forever and occasionally send back responses to the browser